 In 2008, researchers reported that after giving 12 patients with psoriasis 4.5 grams a day of oral curcuminoid C3 complex, two of them showed an 83 to 88 percent improvement in their symptoms.
 Researchers suggested that larger studies may show more significant results.

 A later study did just that — researchers gave oral curcumin 30 patients with psoriasis, and another 30 received a placebo.
 Results showed that the curcumin cut levels of inflammation in the blood by half and improved symptoms.

 “Curcumin can counteract the pro-inflammatory state,” researchers wrote, “which is believed to participate in many age-related diseases.”

-It makes sense that topical application of turmeric may also help delay the appearance of aging on the skin.
+It makes sense that the topical application of turmeric may also help delay the appearance of aging on the skin.